toggenation/cert-checker/README.md

-# Alert When Nearing Certificate Expiry
+# Send an Alert when SSL is Nearing Certificate Expiry

 ## Usage